research-ag/stable-trie/README.md

 ## Configuration and optimization

-The trie constructor has two main configuration parameters that every user must provide:
+The trie constructor has two main configuration parameters affecting keys and values:

 * The byte size of the keys.
 * The byte size of the values.
 Values of size 0 are allowed and turn the data structure into a set.